Coin-Party/Party-Bots/src/pages/docs/0/warnings.md

 title: Warnings
 ---

-# ⚠️ The Risks of Investing in Cryptocurrencies
+# ⚠️ Know The Risks of Investing in Cryptocurrencies

 Cryptocurrency markets are highly volatile and speculative, with prices that can experience dramatic fluctuations in a short period.
 While opportunities for profit exist, so do risks of substantial losses.
+Party Bot always issues stop loss orders - which should be a part of any trading strategy.
+When too many bots lose money, the system will automatical halt trading and assess general market conditions.

 ## Market Volatility

 Cryptocurrencies can experience rapid and unpredictable price changes, influenced by factors such as market sentiment, regulatory news, and technological developments.
 You may lose a significant portion—or even all—of your initial investment.
+Party Bots will attempt to mitigate losses to the best of its ability.
+This is NOT a substitute for diligent user monitoring of one's portfolio.

 ## Lack of Regulation